ADAIN/meteor-https/README.md

     SSL_TARGET_IP : Meteor server ip address or host (default 127.0.0.1) SSL_TARGET_PORT : Meteor server port (default 3000)
     NEVER_DIE : (OPTIONAL) 1 = USE, 0 = NOT USE (If this is variable set to 1 the meteor process never die.)
+    FORCE_SSL : If client request from http, redirect to https (http://localhost:3000 => https://localhost:8443)